Ragini MMS: Returns: Plot

-Meena, a paranormal investigator arrives in India from Canada.
-She visits the Victoria Villa which that is said to have been haunted by the ghost of Captain Burns.
-Meena along with her boyfriend, Rajeev gets killed by the ghost.
-Eleven years later, Ragini and her friends decide to celebrate their friends Bachelorette party in the Victoria Villa!
+Meena (Sunny Leone), a paranormal investigator, arrives in India from Canada.
+She visits the Victoria Villa that is said to have been haunted by the ghost of Captain Burns.
+Meena, along with her boyfriend, Rajeev (Navdeep), are killed by the ghost.
+Eleven years later, Ragini (Divya Agarwal) and her friends decide to celebrate their friend's Bachelorette party at Victoria Villa.